 A clean nail worked well to keep a hole in the Care Freshie for the string.
 Don't forget this step– you can really mess up your finished project if you are trying to poke a hole into it after it is done. 🙂

 This is the fun part of this project!
 You don't want all the beads a bland color, so for this we used Mica Powder in different colors.
 You can find these packets on Amazon.

 Just mix in the Mica powder until the beads are coated.
 Shake a very small amount out, being careful not to add too much.

 The Mica Powder can keep them from sticking if you add too much!
 If you're wondering what Mica powder is, you might have to think back to grade school.
 Mica is a non-toxic natural mineral.
 It's not ingestible, of course, but it's ideal for craft projects since it can add colorful, shiny finishes to soaps, clay, and many other types of art.
 Mica powders and flakes reflect light, which is one reason it's great for this project.
 Observe any safety precautions on the packaging (probably minimal).
 Do keep away from children and pets as it may be mistaken for something edible.

 After they are done, all you do is pop out (carefully) and let cool.
 The nail may come out of the cookie cutter along with the freshie.
 Carefully back out the nail, using work gloves if needed.

 Run a fun ribbon through the top to hang from your mirror in your car, or even around the house!
+If you want to make it even more special you could even use a custom lanyard for gift giving.
 You can buy sealable cookie bags to package these for gifts.
-They make great teacher or healthcare worker appreciation gifts, or something to tuck in a gift basket for Valentine’s Day!
+They make great teacher or healthcare worker appreciation gifts, or something to tuck in a gift basket for Valentine's Day!

 These turned out so adorable, we will be making more in the future.
 I am excited to try new colors and shapes, and of course see more at Taylor's online store.
 Click below for your printable instructions.